BranTheFan/Green-Galaxy-Theme/README.md

 # Green-Galaxy-Theme
 Aliucord theme
-Updater does not work, I don't think it's actually implemented in themer in the first place.
+Updater does not seem to work, and I personally can't get manual install to work Just recreate it in the app at this point :|
-You'll have to do a manual install unless I get into the list channel :(